Approved by the Transportation Policy Committee on April 18, 2023

-The American Society of Civil Engineers (ASCE) supports a strong federal role in the development of a seamless multimodal transportation system to provide for the mobility needs of both people and freight.
-ASCE also encourages a strong federal leadership role in the advancement of effective transportation operations and management practices to enhance system performance, and to support maintenance practices needed to preserve our transportation investments.
-The U.S. Department of Transportation should play a leading role in exploring and promoting best practices related to asset management, and innovative funding and financing options for system performance and maintenance.
-They should also partner with other public and private agencies in the research, development, and implementation of advanced technologies.
+The American Society of Civil Engineers (ASCE) supports a seamless multimodal transportation system to that effectively meets the mobility needs of both people and freight.
+ASCE also encourages a strong federal leadership role in the advancement of safe and effective transportation operations and management practices to enhance system performance, and to support maintenance practices needed to preserve our transportation investments.
+The U.S. Department of Transportation must play a leading role in exploring and promoting best practices related to asset management and innovative funding and financing options for system performance and maintenance.

 Federal surface transportation legislation should include support for the following areas:

-- State and Local Agencies - The Federal role should be to support and assist state and local entities in accomplishing related goals.
-Support should include opportunities for enhancement of education and training at all levels.
+- Collaborating with and assisting state and local entities in accomplishing related goals through education and training at all levels.

 - Promoting best practices in asset management to decrease life-cycle costs and to maintain transportation systems in a state of good repair.

-There is a clear and present need for an increased focus on transportation operations management, and maintenance at all levels of government.
+There is a current need for an increased focus on transportation safety, operations management, and maintenance at all levels of government.
 This need embodies the following:

-- The need for asset management strategies to decrease life-cycle costs and extend useful life of transportation systems;
+- The need for asset management strategies to decrease life-cycle costs and extend the useful life of transportation systems.

-- The growing congestion and incident problems are degrading the performance of the transportation systems in many areas of the country; and
+- Growing congestion and incident problems degrade the performance of the nation’s transportation system.

-- The capacity constraints and costs of new construction are placing a premium on the maintenance and improvement of the existing transportation system.
+- The rising construction costs and supply-chain challenges are placing a premium on the maintenance and improvement of the existing transportation system.

 New technology is already providing improvements in system operation and management, and advancements in connected and autonomous vehicles may provide significant new opportunities for improvement in overall system performance.
-The federal government must play a role in ensuring that infrastructure needs to support these technologies, including elements such as communications, roadside features, traffic control devices, etc., are common to all providers and consistent between technologies, and actively work toward deployment of systems necessary to support this technology on facilities in all jurisdictions.
+The federal government must play a role in ensuring that infrastructure needs to support these technologies (e.g., communications, data, roadside features, traffic control devices) are common to all providers and consistent between technologies, and actively work toward deployment of systems necessary to support this technology on facilities in all jurisdictions.

 Customers have a strong desire for travel choices, timely information, and increased reliability to meet their mobility needs.
-Freight movement also requires a seamless transition between public and privately owned systems, and terminals.
+Freight movement also requires a seamless transition between public and privately owned systems.
 Partnerships between private and public entities will be needed to support travel choice and for efficient transition between travel modes.

 Homeland security and disaster preparedness requires an efficient and responsive transportation system.
 Transportation operations and homeland security can benefit from joint planning and sharing of resources such as communications infrastructure and traffic control operations.